How to Convert String into Integer in Python

 Usually, integers are expressed in hexadecimal (base 16), decimal (base 10), octal (base 8), or binary (base 2) notation.

 If the given string cannot be represented as an integer, the function will throw a

 In Python, a ‘string’ is a list of characters which is declared using single (

 "), or triple quotes (

 If a variable that contains only numbers is declared using quotes, its data type is set to String.
 Consider the following example:

 Let’s try to do a math operation on the variable:

 Python will throw a

-TypeError exception error because we cannot perform an addition calculation with string and integer:
+TypeError exception error because it cannot perform an addition calculation with string and integer: